Top 5 Best Sleep Apnea Pillows

 Contour pillows are specially designed to help with neck pain while raising your head slightly.
 Because of its unique design, it's able to prevent airway obstruction, which reduces the snore while maintaining proper sleep.

-Another benefit is that these pillows maintain natural spinal and neck alignment, reducing pain.
+Another benefit is that these pillows maintain natural spinal and neck alignment.

 CPAP pillows are made for those who have CPAP machine and therapies.
 Because they are using a mask when sleeping, these types of pillows are specifically designed to help you stay comfortable despite wearing a mask, also lessening air leaks and wire tangling.

-How to Choose the Best Pillow For Sleep Apnea?
+How to Choose the Pillow for Sleep Apnea?

-Other than the types of material and shapes of the pillow, there are other crucial factors to consider when choosing best pillow for sleep apnea:
+Other than the types of material and shapes of the pillow, there are other crucial factors to consider when choosing sleep apnea pillow: